Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 Magic Kingdom or Animal Kingdom: The Short Answer

 Magic Kingdom is best for young children, families, and anyone who wants the classic “Disney” theme park experience.
-Animal Kingdom is best for animals, live stage shows, and outstanding rides.
-Overall, Magic Kingdom is for those who are looking for a classic fantastical experience, where Animal Kingdom is great for experiences and entertainment centered around nature.
+Animal Kingdom is best for seeing lots of animals, live stage shows, and some outstanding rides.
+Overall, Magic Kingdom is for those who are looking for a classic fantastical experience, where Animal Kingdom is great for more natural entertainment and experiences.

 That’s the brief answer.
 The reality is that both parks have so many things that appeal to all ages and preferences and it’s easy to compare them as both children and adults enjoy them equally.